ultralytics/ultralytics/docs/en/integrations/kaggle.md

 - [**Kaggle Learn**](https://www.kaggle.com/learn): Discover a variety of free, interactive tutorials on Kaggle Learn.
 These courses cover essential data science topics and provide hands-on experience to help you master new skills.
 - [**Getting Started with Kaggle**](https://www.kaggle.com/code/alexisbcook/getting-started-with-kaggle): This comprehensive guide walks you through the basics of using Kaggle, from joining competitions to creating your first notebook.
 It's a great starting point for newcomers.
-- [**Kaggle Medium Page**](https://medium.com/@kaggleteam): Explore tutorials, updates, and community contributions on Kaggle’s Medium page.
-It’s an excellent source for staying up-to-date with the latest trends and gaining deeper insights into data science.
+- [**Kaggle Medium Page**](https://medium.com/@kaggleteam): Explore tutorials, updates, and community contributions on Kaggle's Medium page.
+It's an excellent source for staying up-to-date with the latest trends and gaining deeper insights into data science.

 ## Summary